Love and Loathing at the DNC

 Wisdom, love, letting go.

-Being at a convention of the national party that might win the White House in November — in perhaps still the most powerful nation on Earth — and to have a Jewish, white man (Doug Emhoff) talk about how he quit his job to move to DC to support his mixed Black and Indian wife as Senator, and then to have that woman be our Presidential nominee, with a VP who organized his high school’s first gay-straight alliance … and to have the night be headlined by a Black couple, held aloft by this roaring crowd … this means something.
+Being at a convention of the national party that might win the White House in November — in perhaps still the most powerful nation on Earth — and to have a Jewish, white man (Doug Emhoff) talk about how he quit his job to move to DC to support his mixed-race Black and Indian wife as Senator, and then to have that woman be our Presidential nominee, with a VP who, as a high school football coach, organized his school’s first gay-straight alliance … and to have the night be headlined by a Black couple, held aloft by this roaring crowd … this means something.

 I think it means more than a lot of cynical people, and especially folks who are not people of color, nor women, nor Queer, know or feel.